 Because we’re always curious about how consumers are engaging with brands, we sent them a survey asking how they plan to holiday shop this year as conversations around how to safely navigate the world continue.
 Nearly 1,800 people responded.

-Here are the top four insights we learned that can help marketers better understand careful consumers in an unusual climate this giving season:
+Here are the top four insights we learned that can help marketers better understand consumers in this giving season's unusual climate:

 In this Quikly survey, the majority of people said they planned on spending less or the same amount of money as they did in previous years.